-It's the easiest way of providing value added content
+It's the easiest way of providing value-added content

 Use Content Marketing Instead Of PPC

-Pay Per Click is a wonderful way to get your product or service in front of the Googling masses but as well as being an expensive route to market there is no longevity in the format.
+Pay Per Click is a beautiful way to get your product or service in front of the Googling masses but as well as being an expensive route to market there is no longevity in the format.

 As the advertising rate rises, so it becomes prohibitive for new players to enter the market.